PIMCO Enhanced Short Maturity Active Exchange-Traded Fund (MINT) Open Interest History

 Open interest tracks the total number of outstanding options contracts.
 Rising OI alongside price moves can indicate growing commitment to the trend; declining OI suggests positions are being closed.

-PIMCO Enhanced Short Maturity Active Exchange-Traded Fund (MINT) operates in the Financial Services sector, specifically the Asset Management - Leveraged industry, with a market capitalization near $15.52B, listed on AMEX, carrying a beta of 0.02 to the broader market.
-The Fund seeks maximum current income, consistent with preservation of capital and daily liquidity. public since 2009-11-17.
+PIMCO Enhanced Short Maturity Active Exchange-Traded Fund (MINT) operates in the Financial Services sector, specifically the Asset Management industry, with a market capitalization near $16.40B, listed on AMEX, carrying a beta of 0.02 to the broader market.
+The fund invests at least 80% of its net assets in a diversified portfolio of Fixed Income Instruments of varying maturities, which may be represented by forwards.
+Led by Emmanuel Roman, public since 2009-11-16.

 - Spot Price